imarsman/concur/README.md

 I came across the parallel command very recently and thought writing a utility along its lines would be a good way to explore command execution and goroutines and other concurrent tools such as mutexes and semaphors.

-I am working on this code to look into calling executables in parallel using Golang.
+I am working on this code to look into making calls in parallel using Golang.
 I am not sure I am invested in implementing the combinatorial capabilities of the original parallel tool, although I can see the value of this in scientific research (randomized assignment).
 There are some things which I may or may not implement, such as saving output to a directory structure.

-As currently implemented, goparallel gets lists for input from three distinct sources and in order of source;
+As currently implemented, goparallel gets lists for input from twp distinct sources and in order of source;

 1. from standard input as a set of lines
 2. from lists of arguments using the -a flag (you can use one or more of these and each will be a separate list)

-The parallel tool allows files to be specified to be read in line by line and the lines sent through the command.
-I will find a way to make this work clearly.

 Basically, the lists are sources of input for commands run.
 I have kept the {1}, {2} notation from parallel as well as the notation used for splitting paths and files into their components.
 I have not implemented the complex combanitorial ordering logic for incoming lists.
-Lists are processed one item per command and the length of the output in terms of commands run is defined by the length of the longest incoming list.
+Lists are processed one set of input items per command and the length of the output in terms of commands run is defined by the length of the longest incoming list.
 Any list that reaches its end before the end of command runs is looped back to the first item of that list.
 As possible useful additions emerge I may add them.
 Things like tying one list's members to a previous one would I think require a different approach.

 Given that I am not a researcher carrying out randomized experiments the likely focus for this code will be allowing the parallel execution of shell commands and the most likely mode of use I think would be the use of a single incoming list.

+I've added the ability to handle piped input from standard input.
+This might be useful when doing things like transforming log data from one format to another.

+I really like being able to process and send along text.
+Shells allow this sort of direction and redirection and piping. goparallel allows for incoming lists to be represented and used in commands run.
+I am thinking of adding an awk interpreter in the interest in providing a way to process text in addition to just executing calls.

 ## Similarities with parallel